 The office policy and procedure manual serves as a resource to optimize the quality of care and operations of the practice.
 It should educate your staff on standard office proceedings while allowing some flexibility if strict adherence would adversely interfere with patient relations.
 Policies and procedures must be reasonable and easy for the staff to follow.

-Ensure your policies reflect current regulations.
+Ensure your policies and procedures reflect current regulations.
 Policies that do not comply with changes in state or federal laws, or are simply outdated may expose the practice to unnecessary risk.
-When writing office policies, consider what is required by law or regulation because exceeding it can be a source of liability.
+When writing office policies and procedures, consider what is required by law or regulation because exceeding it can be a source of liability.
 For example, if the law allows medical assistants to give injections under certain circumstances, but your policy states injections are given by registered nurses only, the medical assistant would be in compliance with the law, but in violation of your policy.
 In addition, policies related to the standard of care provided to patients should be written with caution because detailed instructions that exceed the medically accepted standard of care may create possible malpractice liability.
 After reviewing relevant statutes, regulations or guidelines, a plaintiff's attorney may request policy manuals to assess whether standards of care were breached.
 It could be damaging to your defense if your policies and procedures did not represent the accepted standard, or if your staff failed to follow them.

 For practices which are either hospital owned or hospital based, policies and procedures within the practice may need to be revised to reflect an integrated health system.
 Hospital risk managers and practice managers and administrators must work together to identify areas where policy revision or implementation, and subsequent education and training must occur.